nickandfloppy/NetRunner/README.md

 - Debian 10 or newer
 - Ubuntu 18.04/20.04 or newer
 - Fedora 36 or newer
-- Any other Linux dstribution that supports .NET 6.0
+- Any other Linux distribution that supports .NET 6.0

 You will not recieve technical assistance if you are using an unsupported OS, or if you're using a workaround to run this on an unsupported OS.